-- Cluster immunotherapy is as safe and cheaper/faster than conventional IT. - Use of a premedication to be administered between 15 and 60 minutes before the first administration of each cluster, especially in asthmatic patients. - Use of depot preparations (Aluminum hydroxide adjuvant) - Not more than 4 administrations per cluster. - Administration of one to two clusters per week. - Let's do premedicated cluster IT here!

-Get your shots and goooooo!
+- Cluster immunotherapy is as safe and cheaper/faster than conventional IT. - Use of a premedication to be administered between 15 and 60 minutes before the first administration of each cluster, especially in asthmatic patients. - Use of depot preparations (Aluminum hydroxide adjuvant) - Not more than 4 administrations per cluster. - Administration of one to two clusters per week. - AIPP example cluster schedule is more conservative than many of the studies reviewed today, and in some cases our maintenance dose would be lower. - Let's do premedicated cluster IT here!Get your shots and goooooo!